Key Takeaways

 At a glance: what this article covers

-| Section | Focus area |
+| Section | Focus Area |

 |---|---|

-| The bolt-on fallacy | Why adding language models to legacy bots multiplies technical debt |
+| The Bolt On Fallacy | Why adding language models to legacy bots multiplies technical debt |

-| Neurosymbolic architecture | Guaranteeing deterministic execution without hallucinations |
+| Neurosymbolic Architecture | Guaranteeing deterministic execution without hallucinations |

-| Erasing the IT gap | Using natural language to empower business users |
+| Erasing the IT Gap | Using natural language to empower business users |

-| Self-healing operations | Resolving anomalies through conversational exception handling |
+| Self Healing Operations | Resolving anomalies through conversational exception handling |

-| Industry FAQs | Common questions about intelligent process automation |
+| Industry FAQs | Addressing common questions about intelligent process automation |

 The Bolt-On Fallacy in Legacy Architecture